Thinklab-SJTU/EDA-AI/DeepPlace/README.md

 # DeepPlace

+### Implementation of NeurIPS 2021 paper "On Joint Learning for Solving Placement and Routing in Chip Design"
 An end-to-end learning approach DeepPlace for placement problem with two stages.
 The deep reinforcement learning (DRL) agent places the macros sequentially, followed by a gradient-based optimization placer to arrange millions of standard cells.
 We use [PPO](https://github.com/ikostrikov/pytorch-a2c-ppo-acktr-gail) for all the experiments implemented with Pytorch, and the GPU version of
 [DREAMPlace](https://github.com/limbo018/DREAMPlace) is adopted as gradient based optimization placer for arranging standard cells.